TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-09-new-in-ecs-simpler-config.md

 * full IDE autocomplete,
 * isolation from Symfony - useful for Symfony projects
 * validation of configuration on entry
-* makes sure there are no duplicated rules in single config, that might lead to unexpected behaviour
+* makes sure there are no duplicated rules in a single config that might lead to unexpected behavior

 <br>